rubenmtzc/rmc-academic/content/projects/projects.md

   # To filter by a specific tag, set `tag` to an existing tag name.
   # To remove the toolbar, delete the entire `filter_button` block.
   filter_button:
-  - name: Digital for Development
+  - name: A smart city that works for all.
+A case study of Leicester
     tag: 'Starting'
 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.